danieljordan1900/FANBOOK-TFDMM-01/01 Prologo - El dia antes de mañana (en).md

 “What are you reading, Spike?” she asked with interest.

-“Mm, it’s the latest A.K.
+“Uhmm, it’s the latest A.K.
 Yearling book, Daring Do and the Unfinished Journeys.”

 Twilight immediately bit her lip.
 After a long wait, author A.K.
 Yearling had released a new Daring Do book earlier that week.